nanoMFG/nanodiam/docs/nanodiam-SPD-1.0.0.md

 How does it fit into the overall objectives for the nano **manufacturing** node?
 Who will use this software?
 -->
-The key benefit of developing this tool will be to more efficiently analyze the Raman spectra of nanodiamonds.
-It will be similar in concept to the Graphene Raman Fitting Tool, and the primary users of this software will consist of researchers studying nanodiamond samples.
+The key benefit of developing this tool will be to more efficiently analyze the Raman spectra of nanodiamonds, and it will be similar in concept to the Graphene Raman Fitting Tool.
+The primary users of this software will consist of researchers studying nanodiamond samples.
+Currently, there are no applications tailored to nanodiamond analysis, and with this application they will be able to gather/review data from the nanodiamond spectrum more quickly and efficiently.
 Furthermore, this tool will be included in a larger toolset that will be used for the analysis and synthesis of nanodiamond samples.
-This project fits into the overall objectives of the nano manufacturing node by progressing nanodiamond research and analysis.
+The scope of this project will fit into the overall objectives of the nano manufacturing node by progressing nanodiamond research and analysis.